yu-jiang/blog/findopsolutionsllc/content/projects.md

 ## Truck-trailer planning and control
 As the tech lead in controls at ISEE AI, I prototyped the first version of control systems (speed regulation, steering, and gear shifting) for autonomous yard trucks.
 I also designed the first interface between planner and controller.
 See [ISEE AI's official website](https://www.isee.ai) for more details.

 (Note: I left ISEE AI in April 2020.
-There is no non-compete restrictions.)
+I am not under any non-compete restrictions.)

 ## Preview Suspension Control
 This has been my major focus at Clearmotion.
 We collected road surface data and use that for feedforward control of active suspension control.
 See [The RoadMotion Project](https://www.clearmotion.com/roadmotion/) for more details.